Conversion of Decimal to Octal

-How to convert decimal to octal, we've to find out about both the amount system first.
-A number with base 8 is that the octal number and variety with base 10 is that the decimal number.
+We have to find out about both the amount systems first.
+A number with base 8 is an octal number and variety with base 10 is a decimal number.
 Here we'll learn conversion from decimal to octal number.
 It is the same as converting any decimal number to binary or decimal to hexadecimal.

 In decimal to binary, we divide the amount by 2, in decimal to hexadecimal we divide the amount by 16.
-In the case of decimal to octal conversion method, we divide the amount by 8 and write the remainders within the reverse order to urge the equivalent octal number.
+In the case of the decimal to octal conversion method, we divide the amount by 8 and write the remainder within the reverse order to urge the equivalent octal number.

-Decimal system is the most familiar number system to the general public.
-It is the base 10 which has only a total of 10 symbols − 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9.
+The decimal system is the most familiar number system to the general public.
+It is the base 10 which has only a total of 10 symbols − 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
 Whereas the octal system is one of the number systems to represent numbers.
-It is the base 8 which has only 8 symbols as− 0, 1, 2, 3, 4, 5, 6, and 7.
+It is the base 8 which has only 8 symbols as 0, 1, 2, 3, 4, 5, 6, and 7.

-First convert it into binary or hexadecimal number,
+First, convert it into a binary or hexadecimal number.

 = (1x26 + 1x25 + 0x24 + 0x23+ 0x22 + 1x21+ 0 x 20)10 or (6 x 161+2x160)10

-Because the bases of the binary and hexadecimal are 2 and 16 respectively.
+Because the bases of the binary and hexadecimal are 2 and 16, respectively, you get

-Then convert each digit of hexadecimal number into 4 little bits of binary number whereas convert each group of three bits from least significant in binary number.
+Then convert each digit of the hexadecimal number into 4 little bits of binary number whereas converting each group of three bits from least significant into a binary number.

 = (001 100 010)2